top of page

 Preparation for a DAT Treatment

 Your acupuncturist will contact you prior to or at your appointment time to discuss your maladies and treatment needs.
 After your brief meeting, at the treatment time decided by you and the acupuncturist, you (the patient) will lie down or recline in a comfortable position and begin to rest.
 Duration of rest is at least 30 min, but may be as long as overnight, depending on your appointment time.
 While falling asleep is not required, we find that your treatment efficacy is enhanced by sleep.
 Treat the DAT Treatment like an in-person acupuncture treatment – thus, please arrange for a quiet, comfortable and restful environment for your treatment.
-Ensure your bodily needs are met beforehand, loosen tight clothing as you would in any other period of rest.
+Ensure your bodily needs are met beforehand, and loosen tight clothing as you would in any other period of rest.
 Of course, please silence your phone and other electronic devices that would prevent you from resting for the duration of the treatment.

 Location of DAT Treatment